vim-ctrlspace/vim-ctrlspace/README.md

 ### `g:ctrlspace_max_jumps`

 The size of jumps history.
 The jumps list size will not exceed that number.
-That means, the entries older than the last n jumps will be removed.
-Default value: 100.
+That means, the entries older than the last _n_ jumps will be removed.
+Default value: `100`.

 ### `g:ctrlspace_max_searches`

 The size of search history.
 The search list size will not exceed that number.
-That means, the entries older than the last n searches will be removed.
-Default value: 100.
+That means, the entries older than the last _n_ searches will be removed.
+Default value: `100`.

 ### `g:ctrlspace_default_sort_order`

-The default sort order. `0` turns off sorting, `1` - the default sorting is chronological, `2`
+The default sort order. `0` turns off sorting, `1` - the default sorting is chronological, `2` - alphanumeric.
-- alphanumeric.
 Default value: `2`.

 ### `g:ctrlspace_use_ruby_bindings`